phildarnowsky/coffeelint-alphabetize-keys/README.md

 ### Configuration options

-* overrides - Array of keys to order as a separate category.
-Keys must appear in the order provided.
+* `overrides` - Array of keys to order as a separate category, keys must appear in the order provided.

 ## Examples